-The Senior Prefects will undertake responsibilities in the daily life of the School.
-The children themselves are encouraged to support one another and to let staff know if they see a child who may need support.
+Our Senior Prefects undertake responsibilities in the daily life of the School.
+Meeting regularly with the Headmaster, the children themselves are encouraged to support one another and to support pupils around the school with the close guidance of staff.
 Other opportunities exists across the spectrum of School life ranging from The Eco-Committee to the all-important Food Committee.

 Parents are encouraged to attend our weekly ‘Friday Prayers’ which cover many areas associated with the pastoral life of the school and aims to close the loop between school and home.
 These family assemblies are Fridays at 8.45am every week.

 For information about our new Dining Hall and its role in creating wholesome and energising daily nourishment, please visit Food and Nourishment.

 Pupils often become involved in fund raising inititatives, many of the ideas they generate themselves.
 Breakfast for a Breakfast was introduced by one of our pupils who wanted to raise money for the children in our sister school in India to ensure they start their day with a more healthy breakfast.
 Twenty children at our sister school had been identified as malnourished and they benefited from the money raised; each morning they now have an egg and milk to fortify them for the day.
 Many of the fundraising activities focus on local charities such as The Murray Parish Trust and Naomi House as well as national charities such as Macmillan Cancer Support and The Royal British Legion to name but two.